theelous3/asks/docs/source/idioms.rst

     async def main():
         r = await asks.get('http://httpbin.org/image/png', stream=True)
         with open('our_image.png', 'ab') as out_file:
-            async for bytechunk in r.body:
+            async with r.body: # you can do the usual "as x" here if you like. async for bytechunk in r.body:
                     out_file.write(bytechunk)

     curio.run(main())